Best Emerging Property Markets in the UK in 2025

 Secondly, Reading’s appeal cannot be overstated.
 The city welcomes 19,000 students from 150 countries every year, thereby fuelling rental demand.
 This isn’t to mention Reading’s unrivalled culture – from the renowned Reading Festival, to its proximity to the Chiltern Hills, and the easy commute to London, Reading thrives as a hotspot for short-term lets as well as long-term lets.

 Lastly, capital appreciation in Reading bodes well for investors.
-As of November 2023, properties in Reading sold for an average of £302,496 according to the Land Registry House Price Index, which is a 43% jump since 10 years prior where prices sat at £211,231.
-If property values continue on this trajectory, the future will look bright for Reading.
+As of September 2024, properties in Reading sold for an average of £324,000 according to the Land Registry House Price Index, which is a 46% jump since 10 years prior.
+If property values continue on this trajectory, the future will certainly look bright for Reading.

 Sunderland